lagonzalez1/monorep/README.md

   * Test all jobs
   - make test all

 # gRPC server-three
   grpcurl required to test out this endpoint.
-Install direclty using Go, apt(ubuntu), homebrew(mac)..
+Install direclty with Go, apt(ubuntu), homebrew(mac)..
   To run:
   - docker run -p 8080:5000 ptyhon-server-three
   To test endpoint